xen-troops/meta-xt-prod-devel-rcar-gen4/README.md

 ```

 It is possible to run the build from TFTP+NFS and eMMC.
 With NFS boot
-is is possible to configure board IP, server IP and NFS path for DomD.
+is is possible to configure board IP, server IP and NFS path for DomD
+and DomU.
 Please set the following environment for that:

 ```
 setenv bootcmd 'run bootcmd_tftp'